 This Planning Proposal seeks to combine mapping from the existing LEPs as relevant to the provisions adopted by the GRLEP 2020 into a consolidated set of maps.
-The proposed GRLEP 2020 maps are provided in Appendix 7.
+The proposed GRLEP 2020 maps are provided in Appendix 7 as map sheets which have been prepared in accordance with the DPIE's Standard Technical Requirements for Spatial Datasets and Maps.